BlueBrain/dir-content-diff/README.md

 ### Compare two directories

-If one wants to compare two direcories with the following structures:
+If one wants to compare two directories with the following structures:

 ```bash
 └── reference_dir